becatini/migrate_gp2_gp3/README.md

 ## The Tool

-This bash script will read the file _account.txt_ which contains all AWS accounts with the volumes to be migrated. _The script was created this way because we decided to split the accounts to be migrated across 3 differente phases._
+This bash script will read the file _account.txt_ **which must contain all AWS accounts with the volumes to be migrated**. _The script was created this way due to the necessity of splitting the accounts to be migrated in 3 differente phases._

+**Make sure the accounts.txt file is created in the same path the script will be executed.**

 It will run over each region on all accounts (mentioned on the account.txt) searching for gp2 volumes.